tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

               <li>reasonCode (Indication)</li>
               <li>occurrence - date/time</li>
             </ul>
-            And the data is displayed to the user in the format specified in the Aotearoa Immunisation Register (AIR) FHIR Implementation Guide.
+            AND the data is displayed to the user in the format specified in the Aotearoa Immunisation Register (AIR) FHIR Implementation Guide.
         </td>
         <td>
             <p>The subscriber's Application sends an Immunisation History (Search Immunisation) API Request for the following NHI numbers<br>